Frequently Asked Questions

 Will construction or the finished project create pollution or environmental hazards?

 We're committed to environmental responsibility throughout all phases of the project.
 Our construction management plan will include strict dust and noise controls, and we'll use clean construction equipment wherever possible.
 The finished project will incorporate sustainable design elements that improve, rather than harm, the local environment.
-The environmental review process (which includes public input) will thoroughly evaluate potential impacts and require appropriate mitigation measures.
+Additionally, the project’s environmental impact statement found no significant adverse impacts in any environmental category.

 Has the proposal studied what impact it would have on neighborhood infrastructure?